Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 This makes them uniquely versatile.
 A flavour-neutral texture ingredient that also delivers nutritional value is genuinely rare.

-One property that does not get enough attention in most articles is how basil seeds behave in suspension, that is, how they distribute through and settle in a liquid.
+One property that does not get enough attention is how basil seeds behave in suspension, meaning how they distribute through and settle in a liquid.

 Basil seeds do not stay perfectly suspended in a drink indefinitely.
-The gel coating is less dense than most fruit juices and significantly less dense than milk-based drinks.
 In plain water, the seeds will float initially and then slowly settle over fifteen to thirty minutes.

 Several factors affect this.
 Viscosity of the liquid: thicker liquids like coconut milk or nectars keep seeds suspended longer than thin liquids like plain water.
 Temperature: cold liquids slow the settling process.
-Surface tension: carbonated drinks create a slightly different environment where seeds may behave differently than in still liquids.
+Carbonated drinks create a slightly different environment where seeds may behave differently than in still liquids.

 For practical drink service, the implications are straightforward.
 Stir or shake before drinking.
 Use a wide straw.
 Combine seeds with the drink just before serving if you want maximum even distribution.